jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Start searching for armor
   - First booth is a bit too pricy for us so we pass this up.
   - Purchase nice looking fabrics to become gorgeous.
-  - Rez trades her chain mail for studded leather armor and 25 GP - looks fantastic.
+  - Rez trades her chain mail for studded leather armor and 25 GP - looks fantastic (_loses some AC but a price to pay to look fab_).
 - Skógur purchases some sweet sandals for 2 GP to cover up his nasty feetscicles.

 ### Executioners Run - The Runnining
-- Belym tells the crew that their Husband (Draza) wasn't guilty of stealing but was wrongly accused and put into Executioners Run against Velociraptors or as they are called in game, [Deinonychus](https://forgottenrealms.fandom.com/wiki/Deinonychus) Jurassic Park style.
+- Belym tells the crew that their Husband (Draza) wasn't guilty of stealing but was wrongly accused and put into Executioners Run against Velociraptors.
+Or as they are called in game, [Deinonychus](https://forgottenrealms.fandom.com/wiki/Deinonychus) - [Jurassic Park style](https://youtu.be/dnRxQ3dcaQk?t=168).
   - Only have 25 SP to offer like a peasant so we don't accept the payment to save him.
 - 2 Deinonychus in the pit with 3 people attempting to making it across.
+- Take down one of the Deinonychus after dropping into the pit.
 - Get Draza out of the pit by using Pan's whip-it-good skills.
 - Belym works under Jessamine and can help us get an appointment with her at Golden Throne (not for number 2's).
 - Beggar Princes run Executioners Run (think of themselves as their own Merchant Princes)